VSadov/csharplang/proposals/RefReadonlySpanDesignChoices.md

 ## delegate conversions and method type inference
 - since both delegates and lambdas can express RefKind of parameters, the parameter RefKinds of successful conversion candidates must match, similarly to how it works with `ref/out` parameters.
-- similarly to `ref/out`, `ref readonly` is ignored in the course of method type inference inference except for the purposes of variance.
+- similarly to `ref/out`, `ref readonly` is ignored in the process of method type inference, except for the purposes of variance.
 - for the purpose of variance `ref readonly` is considered non-variant.

 ```C#